AriFordsham/GHCWiki/building/getting-the-sources.md

 ```
 git clone --recursive git://git.haskell.org/ghc.git
 ```

-A source tree consists of more than one repository: at the top level there is the main GHC repository, and certain subdirectories contain separate git repositories (for a list see [Repositories](repositories)).

 **PLEASE READ THIS:** There are some specific Git workflows which will make GHC development a lot more pleasant; read [how to use git with GHC](working-conventions/git) and [how to contribute a patch to GHC](working-conventions/fixing-bugs) for suggestions about this.